yahyahass/FISLApplication/README.md

 # FISL Application
 ### Overview
-The `cx4242_proj` is a versatile web application developed using a React frontend and a Python Flask backend.
+The `FISLApplication` is a versatile web application developed using a React frontend and a Python Flask backend.
 This project utilizes a robust set of libraries and dependencies to deliver powerful data processing and visualization capabilities, particularly focused on clustering and modeling risk in various domains.

 ### Environment Setup
 This project relies on a Conda environment for managing its dependencies to ensure compatibility and ease of setup.
 The environment includes essential libraries such as Flask for the backend API, Beautifulsoup4 for web scraping, NumPy and Pandas for data handling, and Matplotlib and Scikit-learn for data visualization and machine learning.